 Gender-Based Misconduct Policy

-Relay does not tolerate gender-based discrimination and harassment, including sexual assault and all other forms of gender-based misconduct.
+Relay does not tolerate gender-based discrimination and harassment, including sexual assault and all other forms of gender-based misconduct in our physical spaces or digital spaces.
 Title IX, the Violence Against Women Act (VAWA), and state laws such as the New York Education Law Article 129-B (Enough is Enough) and the Illinois Preventing Sexual Violence in Higher Education Act further require that Relay take specific steps to stop gender-based misconduct, remedy its effects, and prevent its recurrence.
 Sexual harassment, sexual assault, sexual exploitation, gender-based harassment, stalking, domestic violence, and dating violence are all forms of gender-based misconduct and will not be tolerated at Relay.
 These behaviors do not have to be sexual in nature to be considered gender-based misconduct.
 Similarly, Relay will not tolerate harassing, violent, intimidating, or discriminatory conduct by any member of the Relay community.

 The goal of this policy is to create a community not impaired by gender-based misconduct of any kind by providing definitions of gender-based misconduct, avenues for those affected by gender-based misconduct to obtain assistance, and a prompt and equitable complaint-and-investigation procedure for all members of the Relay community.
 For the purposes of this policy, the Relay community includes, but is not limited to, students, faculty members, staff, applicants, vendors, visitors, and guests.

 This policy applies to conduct occurring on campus, during any Relay class, program or activity on or off campus or abroad, including academic programs, admissions, recruitment, financial aid, employment; as well as certain off-campus conduct perpetrated or suffered by Relay students, faculty members, employees, or third-party members of the Relay community.